petitkitsune/8weekSQLChallenge/solution.md

 #### Steps:

-- First we need to count points as usual: 10 points for each dollar spent on :curry: and :ramen: and 20 points for each dollar spent on :sushi:.
+-Let's count points as usual: 10 points for each dollar spent on :curry: and :ramen: and 20 points for each dollar spent on :sushi:.
 We add this calculation to the `CTE` using `WITH` statement.
-Next we use this `CTE` to add extra 10 points for all the purchases of :curry: and :ramen: made by customers on the first week of their membership and return the sum of new points.
+Then we use this `CTE` to add extra 10 points for all the purchases of :curry: and :ramen: made by customers on the first week of their membership and return the sum of new points.
 The points for :sushi: remain the same - 20 points.

 #### Answer:
 | customer_id | total_points |